McAfee Safe Connect VPN Review 2025: Is It Safe to Use?

 McAfee won’t give you an exact total on how many servers it offers, but it tells you that you can choose from 47 countries.
 When you connect to the VPN, the fastest VPN server is recommended.
 You can, however, use the drop-down menu to choose another location if you want to be specific.

-You won’t be able to get really granular with your server location with McAfee.
+You can't select servers at a city level with McAfee.
 There aren’t a ton of options, including no way to filter or search the server locations that are available.

 What you can do, however, is use it to appear like you’re in a general location.
 This will suffice for geo-specific content, like checking the price of a new VPN in the country where you’re headed next.